Tutorial Gateway

 GO

-From the above Sql Server Create Table code you can observe that We declared 5 Columns:
+From the above SQL Create Table code, you can observe that We declared 5 Columns:

-• Name column belongs to Varchar data type and it allows NULL values.
-We also assigned the size to 150, it means both the columns will accept up to 150 characters
+• The name column belongs to the Varchar data type, allowing NULL values.
+We also assigned the size to 150, which means both columns will accept up to 150 characters.

-• The third column is DateOfBirth of Date data type and allows NULLs.
-This will allow us to enter Date values only
+• The third column is the DateOfBirth of Date data type and allows NULLs.
+This will allow us to enter Date values only.

-• EmailAddress and Profession columns belong to NVarchar data type and it will allow NULL values.
+• EmailAddress and Profession columns belong to the NVarchar data type, and it will allow NULL values.

-Let me show you the newly created table in Sql Server Object Explorer.
-Please expand the Columns folder to see the available columns
+Let me show you the new one in Object Explorer.
+Please expand the Columns folder to see the available columns.
+If you didn’t find it, please click on the refresh button in object explorer.

 SQL Create Table with Identity Column

-In this example, we defined the Customer Key column as an Identity column.
+In this example, we create a table with an identity column.
+For this, we defined the Customer Key column as an Identity column.
 This will auto-generate numbers starting with 1 and incremented by 1.
-(This is optional If you want You can remove IDENTITY (1, 1) portion completely)
+(This is optional If you want, You can remove the IDENTITY (1, 1) portion completely)

 CREATE TABLE [Customer11]